coteditor/CotEditor/README.md

 How to Build
 --------------------------

-1. `git submodule update --init`
+1. Run following commands to resolve dependencies.
-2. Update frameworks.
+    - `git submodule update --init`
-    1. `carthage bootstrap --platform macOS`
+    - `carthage bootstrap --platform macOS`
-    2. Build Sparkle's XPCs by running "Sparkle XPCs" scheme in CotEditor.xcworkspace
+2. Open CotEditor.xcworkspace in Xcode.
-3. Open CotEditor.xcworkspace in Xcode.
+3. Adjust the signing settings.
-4. Build.
+4. Build "CotEditor" scheme in the workspace.